GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip | Headlines

 "Although there is widespread criticism, it's too early to take the view that the Fed won't be able to negotiate the fine line of reducing inflation without derailing growth," said Mark Haefele, Chief Investment Officer, UBS Global Wealth Management.
 "Given a higher degree of uncertainty, rather than make a directional play on stocks moving higher, we prefer selected overweight and underweight positions, yielding an overall neutral allocation to equities."
 BOND SELL-OFF The most eye-catching moves recently have been in the bond market, although there was some reversal on Wednesday.

-Wall Street took a breath on Wednesday, pushing stocks and Treasury yields down after both had powered higher earlier in the week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.
+Wall Street pushed stocks and Treasury yields down on Wednesday after both had powered higher earlier in the week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.

-Two-year U.S. Treasury yields have risen sharply so far in March and set for their biggest monthly jump since 2004.
+Two-year U.S. Treasury yields have risen sharply so far in March and were set for their biggest monthly jump since 2004.
 Investors have been relatively sanguine about the implications of higher yields on stock market valuations, with many choosing to buy back in after a bruising few months for equity prices.
-That narrative took a pause on Wednesday as U.S. stocks fell in morning trading.
-The Dow Jones Industrial Average fell 382.27 points, or 1.1%, to 34,425.19, the S&P 500 lost 40.23 points, or 0.89%, to 4,471.38 and the Nasdaq Composite dropped 101.17 points, or 0.72%, to 14,007.65.
+That narrative took a pause on Wednesday as major U.S. equities indexes declined around 1%.
+The Dow Jones Industrial Average fell 350.61 points, or 1%, to 34,456.85, the S&P 500 lost 41.14 points, or 0.91%, to 4,470.47 and the Nasdaq Composite dropped 139.74 points, or 1%, to 13,969.08.

-European stocks fell about 1%, with a pan-European equity benchmark hitting a new 1-month high in early London trading before falling back as traders took profits.
-MSCI's broadest gauge of world stocks declined 0.5%, but kept near levels last seen in mid-February just before Russia invaded Ukraine.
+European stocks also fell about 1%, with a pan-European equity benchmark hitting a new one-month high in early London trading before falling back as traders took profits.
+MSCI's broadest gauge of world stocks declined 0.71%, but kept near levels last seen in mid-February just before Russia invaded Ukraine.

 "Given a higher degree of uncertainty, rather than make a directional play on stocks moving higher, we prefer selected overweight and underweight positions, yielding an overall neutral allocation to equities."
 BOND SELL-OFF